Kraigie/nostrum/README.md

 - Clean REST API implementation and ratelimiting.
 - Documented structs and abstractions over API objects.
+- Automatic, configurable maintenance of local caches of Discord data, with cache swapping functionality.
+- Ability to run multiple bots.
-- Support for multi-node distribution of caches and internal state.
+- Support for multi-node distribution of caches and internal state, including live migration of bots between nodes.
 - Listening and sending voice data, with helpers for common functionality.
-- Automatic, configurable maintenance of local caches of Discord data, with extensive query support and cache swapping functionality.

 It is highly recommended to check out the [release documentation](https://hexdocs.pm/nostrum/) first.
 It includes all of the